NVIDIA/cuda-quantum/docs/sphinx/using/hardware.rst

 To execute programs on IonQ hardware from either C++ or Python, CUDA Quantum will look for an API key stored in the `IONQ_API_KEY` environment variable.
-This may be set as follows, replacing the string with the API key generated from your IonQ account.
+This may be set as follows, replacing the string with the API key generated from your `IonQ account <https://cloud.ionq.com/>`_.

 .. code:: bash

   export IONQ_API_KEY="ionq_generated_api_key"

 For C++, it's straightforward to control the target QPU via the `--target` argument to `nvq++`.
-This will look for the `IONQ_API_KEY` in your environment, validate it with the IonQ API, and submit any quantum kernel executions within the file to the hardware.
+This will look for the `IONQ_API_KEY` in your environment, authenticate it with the IonQ API, and submit any quantum kernel executions within the file to the hardware.

 .. code:: bash